mrrfid/fluidefi/README.md

 ### ACCESS TO THE FLUIDEFI API
 Accessing the FLUIDEFI RESTful API requires:

 1. A username and password.
 This information is provided when enrolling for the FLUIDEFI services.
+If you do not have an account, [contact us](https://fluidefi.com/#contact) to schedule a demonstration or get access.

 2. The API endpoint to use.
 The API end-point will be in the form of a URL.
 For example: https://my-api.fluidefi.com
 > NOTE: **The API end-point URL for your account is provided when enrolling for the FLUIDEFI services.** Do not use the example listed.